OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 In some cases you'll need to get the address of the cell that invoked your custom function.
 This may be useful in the following types of scenarios:

 - Formatting ranges: Use the cell's address as the key to store information in the [Office.Storage object](/office/dev/add-ins/excel/custom-functions-runtime#storing-and-accessing-data).
 Then, use [onCalculated](/javascript/api/excel/excel.worksheet#oncalculated) in Excel to load the key from the `Office.Storage` object.
-- Displaying cached values: If your function is used offline, display stored cached values from `Office.Storage` using `onCalculated`.
+- Displaying cached values: If your function is used offline, display stored cached values from the `Storage` object using `onCalculated`.
 - Reconciliation: Use the cell's address to discover an origin cell to help you reconcile where processing is occurring.

 The information about a cell's address is exposed only if `requiresAddress` is marked as `true` in the function's JSON metadata file.
 The following sample gives an example of this if you were to write this JSON file by hand.
 You can also use the `@requiresAddress` tag if automatically generating your JSON file.
 For more details, see [JSON Autogeneration](custom-functions-json-autogeneration.md).